Dahoas/QDSyntheticData/paper_example.md

 Template outling what features of a paper to report.
 Copy this for a new paper and add the result under papers with the filename `PAPER.md`.

+ID: Number of paper in list of papers (ordered by date of accepted pr)

 ## Summary

 3-4 line paper summary.